Israel tells World Court South Africa case makes a mockery of genocide | Law-Order

 Israel tells World Court South Africa case makes a mockery of genocide

+South Africa's ambassador to the Netherlands, Vusimuzi Madonsela, requested the court to order Israel to "immediately, totally and unconditionally, withdraw the Israeli army from the entirety of the Gaza Strip".
+Israel's Noam said that Israel's military operations were not aimed at civilians, but at Hamas terrorists using Rafah as a stronghold, who have tunnel systems which could be used to smuggle hostages and militants out of Gaza.

+Examples of alleged violations by Israel raised by South Africa were "not evidence a policy of illegal behaviour, let alone a policy of genocide", he said.
+Ordering Israel to withdraw its troops would sentence remaining hostages in Gaza to death, Noam said.
 More than 35,300 Palestinians have been killed in Israel's seven-month-old assault on the Gaza Strip, health officials in the enclave said on Thursday.
 The war began when Hamas militants attacked Israel on Oct.
 7, killing 1,200 people and abducting 253 others.
-On Thursday, South Africa's ambassador to the Netherlands, Vusimuzi Madonsela, requested the court to order Israel to "immediately, totally and unconditionally, withdraw the Israeli army from the entirety of the Gaza Strip."

-The South African legal team framed the Israeli military operation as part of a genocidal plan aimed at bringing about the destruction of the Palestinian people.
-In past rulings, the court has rejected Israel's demands to dismiss the case and ordered it to prevent acts of genocide against the Palestinians, while stopping short of ordering it to halt the assault.
+This week's hearings focus only on issuing emergency measures and it will likely take years before the court can rule on the underlying genocide charge.
+A decision on the request for emergency measures is expected next week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)